rrousselGit/semantic_changelog/README.md

 - In a mono-repository, one PR may affect multiple packages at once in a different way.
   For example, this PR can both require a 0.0.x bump for one package, but require a x.0.0 bump for another package.
-  Using convential_commits, this would require using separate commits for these changes.
+  Using conventional_commits, this would require using separate commits for these changes.
   This is tedious to do and doesn't quite match the typical developer workflow.

 - Having a clean commit history can be difficult.
   Asking contributors to an OSS package to rewrite the git history of their PR for the sake of package versioning can add a significant burden to contributors.
-  This is also very error prone, and a mistake could easily slip by durign reviews.
+  This is also very error prone, and a mistake could easily slip by during reviews.

 - The semantic commit approach does not promote reviewing changelogs during PR reviews.
   Changelogs are core to users of a package.
 But by relying on commits to generate a